subugoe/typo3-pazpar2/README.markdown

 ## Introduction
-[pazpar2][] is a bibliographic metasearch software by Indexdata for querying multiple Solr, SRU and Z39.50 servers, normalising, merging and deduplicating the results and providing them for presentation.
+[pazpar2][] is a bibliographic metasearch software by Index Data for querying multiple Solr, SRU and Z39.50 servers, normalising, merging and deduplicating the results and providing them for presentation.

 The pazpar2 TYPO3 extension provides two plug-ins for content elements that let the user initiate search queries and display the results: